Trusted Vedic Astrology Platform

 Obsession, Foreign, Amplification, Technology

-Rahu is a mathematical point — the Moon's ascending node where its orbital path crosses the Sun's apparent path (ecliptic).
-It amplifies and distorts the energies of whatever Rashi, Nakshatra, and house it occupies, creating intense desire and ambition in those areas without the satiety mechanism that physical planets carry.
-Rahu Mahadasha (18 years) is frequently the most dramatic period of a chart.
+Rahu is the Moon's ascending node — a mathematical point where the lunar orbital path crosses the ecliptic.
+It amplifies and distorts the energies of whatever Rashi, Nakshatra, and house it occupies, creating intense desire and ambition without the satiety mechanism physical planets carry.
+Rahu Mahadasha (18 years) is frequently the most transformative period in a chart.

 ExaltationVrishabha or Mithuna (classical disagreement)